meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-08-burden-reduction-post.md

 image_accessibility: dark blue rectangle with low to high value icon in gray and white

 authors:
-- Office of Management and Budget
+- Mike Rigas, Deputy Director for Management at the Office of Management and Budget and Emily Murphy, Administrator of the General Services Administration

 tags:
 - CAP goal